 Accommodation is normally available from 4pm on the day of arrival and you should anticipate checking out before 10am on the day of departure

 In consideration of other customers, use of hot tubs is not permitted after 10pm.
-Many chalets now benefit from whirlpools and saunas.
-Whirlpools can be used 5 days per week between 5.30pm and 7.30pm and will be locked outside these hours.
-Children should not use whirlpools and saunas unsupervised and adults should follow instructions for their own safety.
-It is not recommended that young children use these facilities.
+Many chalets now benefit from hot tubs and saunas.
+Hot tubs can be used 5 days per week between 5.30pm and 7.30pm and will be locked outside these hours.
+Children under 12 years of age are not permitted to use the hot tubs.

 Free Chalet WiFi

-It is planned to have WiFi installed throughout all our Crystal chalets for 2013/14.
-However this is subject to availability and will be provided in communal areas only.
+There is free WiFi installed throughout all of our Crystal chalets.
 In the event of technical issues outside of our control no refund or compensation will be given.
 No liability will be accepted for any loss or damage for any device used to connect to our WiFi service.

 Staff night off

-Our chalet hosts and Crystal hotel staff have one day off per week so evening meals are for a total of 6 nights only, leaving you free to sample a local restaurant.
+Our chalet hosts have one day off per week so evening meals are for a total of six nights only, leaving you free to sample a local restaurant.
 In chalets, breakfast and afternoon tea is laid out for you to help yourselves.
-In our Crystal-run hotel, there is a buffet breakfast and afternoon tea as normal.
 Days off vary from resort to resort, but are usually Tuesday or Wednesday but will be changed to avoid falling on Christmas Eve, Christmas Day or New Year's Eve.

 Chalet age limitation

-Please request at time of booking if you require this facility, and for which there may be a charge.
+Please request at time of booking if you require this facility, for which there is a £10 charge.